Earn up to 12 Hours MCLE Credit, including legal specialization, with your attendance at the full, two-day event.

 Please note: Our monthly calls are the 2nd Wednesday of every month.

-Monthly "All Hands" Licensing IG conference call.
-Ryan Long will discuss blockchain, cryptocurrency, smart contracts and related topics.
-In addition, we'll discuss upcoming programs, opportunities for members to get involved, and Hot Topics.
+Monthly “All Hands” Licensing IG conference call.
+We’ll have a thought-provoking presentation or hypothetical.
+In addition, we’ll discuss upcoming programs, opportunities for members to get involved, and Hot Topics.

 Please note: Our monthly calls are the 2nd Friday of every month.